-Someone said that "only a surfer knows the feeling."
-With "no waves, no glory" and "drugs, no thanks I'm a surfer."
-All we know is "when in doubt, paddle out."
-For some, "life's a beach," for others, "life's a wave."
-Someone said, "work is for people that don't surf."
-We might agree and "if it swells, ride it."
+Someone once said, "Only a surfer knows the feeling."
+Then we heard, "No waves, no glory," and, "Drugs?
+No thanks, I'm a surfer."
+For some, "Life's a beach," for others, "Life's a wave."
+One popular notion holds that, "Work is for people that don't surf."
+We might agree.
+It also pays to remember that, "If it swells, ride it."

-In crowded surfing days, "if in doubt, paddle out."
+On crowded surfing days, "If in doubt, paddle out."
 That might be the only wave available.
-In big days, "Eddie would go" and he would certainly keep saying "just one more."
-"I surf because...", I believe "surfing is life, the rest is details."
+On big days, "Eddie would go," and he would certainly keep saying, "Just one more."
+"I surf because..."
+I believe, "Surfing is life; the rest is details."
 Surfing has several rules, too.
-When "surf's up," you'll simply "drop in, pull in, kick out."
+When "Surf's up," you'll simply "Drop in, pull in, kick out."

-Finally, a true classic.
-"You should have been here yesterday."
+Finally, a true classic: "You should have been here yesterday."